ZEPBOUND- tirzepatide injection, solution

 Common Adverse Reactions

-Table 2 shows common adverse reactions associated with the use of ZEPBOUND in the placebo-controlled trials for chronic weight management.
+Table 1 shows common adverse reactions associated with the use of ZEPBOUND in the pool of two placebo-controlled trials for weight reduction (Study 1 and Study 2).
 These adverse reactions occurred more commonly with ZEPBOUND than with placebo and occurred in at least 2% of patients treated with ZEPBOUND.

 a Includes diarrhea, frequent bowel movements. |